Frank signs new Brentford deal until 2027

-Brentford head coach Thomas Frank has signed a new deal until 2027.

-The Premier League club confirmed on Saturday that the Dane had penned a fresh contract, meaning he will have spent over a decade at the Bees should he fulfil his new deal.
+The Premier League club confirmed on Sunday (AEDT) that the Dane had penned a fresh contract, meaning he will have spent more than a decade at the Bees should he fulfil his new deal.

-Frank arrived at the club in December 2016 as an assistant coach, before being appointed head coach in October 2018, leading Brentford to the Championship play-off final the following season, before securing promotion to England's top flight the year after.
+Frank arrived at the club in December 2016 as an assistant coach, before being appointed head coach in October 2018, leading Brentford to the Championship play-off final the next season before securing promotion to England's top flight the year after.

-Brentford finished their first Premier League campaign in 13th place in 2021-22, and sat in 10th heading into the mid-season break for the World Cup.
+Brentford finished its first Premier League campaign in 13th place in 2021-2022, and sat in 10th heading into the mid-season break for the FIFA World Cup.

-"Being a head coach at a club is like a relationship; there are highs and lows," Frank told the club's website.
+"Being a head coach at a club is like a relationship; there are highs and lows," Frank said.
 "I have been here six years in total, which is a long time in modern football, and I'd like to say thank you to the fans for the support you give us – the players, the staff, everyone involved with the club.

 "The warmth, support and kindness every time I meet a Bees fan has been amazing and it gives me extra energy to continue the work going forward.